Trust-KP/TRUST/Framework/draft/Trust_Framework_v1.1.md

 ### Ontological Definition

-Trust is the real-time resolution of coordination under temporal absence.
+Trust is the real-time resolution of coordination decisions under temporal absence of future contribution.

 It exists because future contribution cannot be directly observed, yet coordination decisions cannot be deferred.